Build something massive

-Founded by Professor Ajay Agrawal at the Rotman School of Management in 2012, the CDL has now expanded to Vancouver (Sauder School of Business, University of British Columbia), Calgary (Haskayne School of Business, University of Calgary), Montreal (HEC Montréal), Halifax (Rowe School of Business, Dalhousie University), Atlanta (Scheller College of Business, Georgia Tech) Oxford (Saïd Business School, University of Oxford), Paris (HEC Paris), Seattle ( University of Washington's Foster School of Business), Tartu ( Delta Management School, University of Tartu, Estonia), Vancouver (Sauder School of Business, University of British Columbia) and Wisconsin (University of Wisconsin-Madison).
+Founded by Professor Ajay Agrawal at Rotman in 2012, the CDL has now expanded to Atlanta (Scheller College of Business, Georgia Tech), Calgary (Haskayne School of Business, University of Calgary), Halifax (Rowe School of Business, Dalhousie University), Montreal (HEC Montréal), Oxford (Saïd Business School, University of Oxford), Paris (HEC Paris), Seattle ( University of Washington's Foster School of Business), Tartu ( Delta Management School, University of Tartu, Estonia), Vancouver (Sauder School of Business, University of British Columbia) and Wisconsin (University of Wisconsin-Madison).

-Ventures accepted into the program have backgrounds in the areas of artificial intelligence, quantum computing, clean tech and health.
-CDL alumni include Thalmic Labs (Waterloo), Atomwise (San Francisco), Deep Genomics (Toronto), Automat (Montreal), and Kyndi (Palo Alto).
-Companies that have participated in the CDL programs have created over $3 billion in equity value.
+Ventures accepted into the CDL-Toronto program have backgrounds in the areas of artificial intelligence, blockchain, health, space, matter, neuroscience and other areas.
+CDL-Toronto alumni include North, Atomwise, Sheertex, Deep Genomics and Xanadu.
+Companies that have participated in the CDL programs have created over $18 billion in equity value.

 The role of Rotman students

 The program is designed to provide students who want to pursue startup experiences by learning to evaluate and build early stage tech businesses.
 All Rotman students are eligible to take the CDL Introductory course.
-Selection into the CDL course is competitive, and Rotman participants are chosen for their high potential as strategic thinkers and entrepreneurs.
+Selection into the CDL Advanced course is competitive, and Rotman participants are chosen for their high potential as strategic thinkers and entrepreneurs.
 Working alongside their CDL partners, they develop financial models, evaluate potential markets, and fine-tune strategies for scaling.

 Over the course of the nine-month program, students gain invaluable first-hand experience of the entrepreneurial mindset by taking part in the life of a startup, playing a vital role in the development of a venture with massively scalable potential.